-Since 25 May 2018, the GDPR is enforced in the EU and from 20 July 2018 in Norway after a two-year transition replacing the national laws and regulations based on the 1995 EU Data Protection Directive.
+In 2018, the GDPR entered into force in the EU and in Norway after a two-year transition, replacing the national laws and regulations based on the 1995 EU Data Protection Directive.
 The new regulation sets strict requirements for companies and organisations that collect, process and store personal data.
-Although much will be the same, the regulation adds some new principles with uncertain consequences, such as a stricter concept of consent, a requirement for data portability and a "right to erase".
+The regulation adds some new principles with uncertain consequences, such as a stricter concept of consent, a requirement for data portability and a "right to erase".
 Also, the regulation puts great emphasis on the obligation for personal data controllers to demonstrate compliance with the regulation, which may result in demands for increased documentation.
 It is also possible for the supervisory authority, in certain cases, to impose an administrative penalty of up to EUR 20 million or four per cent of an enterprise's worldwide turnover, whichever is greater, when an enterprise neglects the appropriate treatment of personal data.
-Although the Company has not had any problems transitioning to GDPR compliance, projects of such size, importance and technical complexity often entail risks of adverse implications which could potentially risk that the Company has not been able to fully comply with the GDPR.
-There is a risk that the impact of GDPR, as well as any other changes in data protection legislation in any of the markets in which the Company operates, especially if resulting in restrictions on use of personal data, will have an adverse effect on the Company's business, financial condition and results of operations.
+Although the Company has made material efforts in transitioning to GDPR compliance, projects of such size, importance and technical complexity often entail risks of adverse implications and there is a risk that the Company has not been able to fully comply with the GDPR.
+There is also a risk that the impact of GDPR, as well as any other changes in data protection legislation in any of the markets in which the Company operates, especially if resulting in restrictions on use of personal data, will have an adverse effect on the Company's business, financial condition and results of operations.